HCL-TECH-SOFTWARE/dx-compose-doc/docs/getting_started/product_overview/limitations.md

 ## Applications and extensions

-- You cannot deploy custom portlets.
+- You cannot deploy custom portlets unless you have purchased the Java Transition Module for DX Compose.
+Refer to the Java Transition Module documentation, available to entitled customers in their MHS downloads for the HCL Java Transition Module for DX Compose, for the steps to deploy portlets.
 - Social Media Publisher, Content Template Catalog (CTC), and other WCM extensions are not supported except Multilingual Solution.
 - No command-line interface exists for exporting or importing Personalization rules.